IcecreamArtist/CLRS_Algorithms/lab4/lab4.md

 The idea of the greedy algorithm is to find the point with the largest degree in the current remaining graph every time, and add this point to the answer.
-Then delete all edges adjacent to the point. approximation factor: 2. proof can be found in the teaching ppt slide.
+Then delete all edges adjacent to the point. approximation factor: $2$.

+Proof can be found in the teaching ppt slide.

-The idea of Linear Programming is: observe the original problem and find that it is essentially a 01 integer programming problem.
+The idea of Linear Programming is: observe the primal problem and find that it is essentially a 01 integer programming problem.
 The 01 integer programming problem is also an NP-hard problem.
 However, we can turn the original problem into fractional linear programming problems to approximate the answer.

-First consider converting the original question into a fractional version (this process is LP-relaxation ).
+First consider converting the primal problem into a fractional version (this process is LP-relaxation).
 For each vertex, there is a variable $x_i$,
-$xi$ has a limitation of 0\leq x_i\leq 1.
+$x_i$ has a limitation of $0\leq x_i\leq 1$.
 Consider that $x_i=1$ means selecting the vertex, while $x_i=0$ means not selecting.
-When $xi$ is between $0$ and $1$, we consider that we "partially select" the vertex.
+When $x_i$ is in-between, we consider that we "partially select" this vertex.
 For each edge $(i, j)$, at least one of its two endpoints needs to be covered.
 We get new restriction conditions $x_i+x_j\geq 1$.
 Our objective function is to minimize $\sum x_i$.